Makwana-Bharat/Cloud_Computing_STTP/Day3_fetures_AWS/README.md

-Certainly!
-Here's the revised version that includes the complete summary for all the topics you mentioned:

 ## AWS STTP Session - Key Learnings

 Today's AWS STTP session was another amazing day of learning, where I delved into several important topics related to AWS.
 Here's a detailed summary of what I learned: